telerik/xaml-docs/controls/radchartview/events.md

 ## Series events

-All chart series exposes the following events:
+All chart series expose the following events:

 * __DataBindingComplete__: Occurs when a databinding operation has been successfully completed.
 * __SeriesAnimationCompleted__:  This event is fired when the animation for all datapoints of the series is completed.